Dinhhai94/course-materials/Wk3Mod1.md

 ## Building a Bookstore Part 1

 Today is the day we finally *MONETIZE*!
-We will build either an e-commerce store for our community site or a new hot startup to compete with Amazon.com.
+Our billion-dollar idea: we're going head-to-head with Amazon's book store.
 This will be a group project using the same GitHub workflow that we used for the Student Showcase website.

 ---

-## Step 1: Make a Plan

-1. Take a few minutes to brainstorm some project ideas related to the design of our bookstore.
-While we have a pretty solid step-by-step outlined below, there's still room for your team to decide how to divide up tasks and implement individual requirements with a bit of flair.
-2. Some examples might include: will you use a CSS framework?
-What will the color scheme be?
-Which tasks should be taken by which team member?
-3. Review the Step 3: Coding section below to consider the different concepts that we hope to practice during this project.
-4. In your group, hold a standup meeting to present your plan of what you'd like to accomplish, and potential stumbling blocks.
-5. If someone mentions being concerned about a concept that you feel solid on, offer to be a resource for them if they have questions.

----

-## Step 2: Set up a GitHub repo
+## Step 1: Set up a GitHub repo

 1. Fork and clone your integration manager/instructor's boilerplate for this project, and make sure that your remotes are set up correctly for the GitHub workflow!
-2. If you or your team needs to review, take a look at Wk1Mod5.md.
+2. If you or your team needs to review, take a look at the student showcase.

 ---

-## Step 3: Self-Reflection
+## Step 2: Self-Reflection

 The following lists the core web development skills that you should feel comfortable using in your project thus far: